ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 ```

 {{<alert icon="lightbulb" cardColor="#097969" iconColor="#AFE1AF" textColor="#f1faee">}}
-**TIP**: The documentation for configuring the private networking for GitHub-hosted runners in your enterprise can be found [here](https://docs.github.com/en/enterprise-cloud@latest/admin/configuring-settings/configuring-private-networking-for-hosted-compute-products/configuring-private-networking-for-github-hosted-runners-in-your-enterprise)
+**TIP**: The documentation for configuring the private networking for GitHub-hosted runners in your **Enterprise** can be found [here](https://docs.github.com/en/enterprise-cloud@latest/admin/configuring-settings/configuring-private-networking-for-hosted-compute-products/configuring-private-networking-for-github-hosted-runners-in-your-enterprise)
 {{</alert>}}